liv-ac-uk/comp122/labs/regex/README.md

 Empire
 ```

+- Modify the `matchEmpire()` method so that your program prints these matches to the terminal.

 {% next %}

 ## Leia is My Special Character

 Regex is practically a dense programming language in its own right.
 Therefore we often use (online regular expression helpers)[https://regexr.com/] to help us when we work things out, but do remember that Java regex is ever so slightly different to "standard" regex which is a common source of bugs.

-- Make a modification to the regex in `Rebel.java` so that it outputs the positions and words for "Rebel", "Empire", and ensure that is also prints out the position of "Princess Leia"
+- Make a modification to the regex in `matchLeia()` so that it outputs the positions and words for "Rebel", "Empire", and ensure that is also prints out the position of "Princess Leia"

 {% next %}